jgx02c/jgx02c/README.md

 ## Hi there 👋

 ### My name is Joshua.
-### I am not a vibe coder — I’m a compile-it-and-pray specialist.

 - 🔭 I’m currently working on Build Back, helping those in need.
 - 📦 I maintain an NPM package called react-cursive-handwrite.